 Rebecca has advised foreign clients on EB-5, EB-1 and other investment related visa opportunities in the United States.
 She works closely with other Snell & Wilmer attorneys in the tax and corporate areas to provide a team approach for foreign nationals interested in investing in the United States.

-Rebecca is also the co-chair of the labor and employment group.
+Rebecca is also the former co-chair of the labor and employment group.